 Oman 03.05.2019 David Abram

-In Oman, the locals laugh about their neighbours in the Emirates building giant skyscrapers, and shopping malls with ice rinks and ski slopes.
+In Oman, the locals are amused by their neighbours in the Emirates building giant skyscrapers, and shopping malls with ice rinks and ski slopes.
 “Why bother when we have Wadi Nakhr?”

 Why indeed . . .
 The Sultanate boasts more than its fair share of the region’s natural wonders, and together they provide a compelling prospect for any traveller looking to experience the Arabian Peninsula’s wilder side.

-Here we give a rundown of our favourite.
+Here we give a rundown of our favourite places and experiences.
 They all feature on our fabulous 14-night, tailor-made ‘Grand Tour’ of Oman, a link to which appears at the end of this article.

-Whether you peer into it from above or sample its grandeur from the ‘Balcony Walk’ that scythes across its gigantic cliff faces, Oman’s ‘Grand Canyon’ is an un-missable landmark on any journey through the mighty Hajar mountains.
+Whether you peer into it from above or sample its grandeur from the ‘Balcony Walk’ that scythes across its gigantic cliff faces, Oman’s ‘Grand Canyon’ is an un-missable landmark on any journey through the mighty Al Hajar Mountains.